lightingbeetle/generator-gulp-ink-email/app/templates/_readme.md

 <% if (sass) { %>* Sass compilation<% } %>
 * CSS concating and inlining

-## Issues
+## Notes

-Media queries must be included in head of html/jade template manually due [issue #18](https://github.com/jonkemp/gulp-inline-css/issues/18), so copy appropriate css to head.
+Media queries should be revisited, because all of them are inlined into head.

 ---